david-ma/dataviz/public/paperclips/SCREEN-COLORS.md

 ### 1. Solid Backgrounds
 - Each screen = ONE solid color
+- The background should be a solid muted pastel color
 - No gradients
 - No textures
 - Clean, flat design